muabdalaleam/data-jobs-analysis/README.md

 ## Dataset

-You can either download the dataset I made from [Kaggle](example.com#example.com#example.com#example.com), or run the scripts needed to collect the data yourself
+You can either download the dataset I made from [Kaggle](example.com#example.com#example.com#example.com) into `data` dir or run the scripts needed to collect the data yourself into the `data` dir.

 The data used in this project was collected using mining scripts in the `scripts` directory which are executed on various days to collect different data, the output of those scripts are `.csv` files which got aggregated using